-Getting Around Kaohsiung
+Getting To & Getting Around Kaohsiung

 Kaohsiung International Airport has multiple flights each day to/from Hong Kong and other cities in mainland China, plus services to/from Japan, South Korea, Thailand and the Philippines.
 Domestic transfers are straightforward as flights leave from the same airport for the Penghu and Kinmen islands.